syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Create-Project.md

 	1. **Target Device:**  Choose the Xamarin.iOS device of Xamarin.iOS project either Unified, iPhone/iPod, or iPad.
 	2. **Target Version:** Select the Xamarin.iOS Project version.

-	**Choose controls:** To create the Syncfusion Xamarin application, choose at least one Syncfusion control.
+	**Choose controls:** To create the Syncfusion® Xamarin application, choose at least one Syncfusion® control.

-	N> If you want to add other Syncfusion Xamarin controls in the created Syncfusion Xamarin application, you can use our [Syncfusion Xamarin toolbox](https://help.syncfusion.com/xamarin/visual-studio-integration/toolbox-control)
+	N> If you want to add other Syncfusion® Xamarin controls in the created Syncfusion® Xamarin application, you can use our [Syncfusion Xamarin toolbox](https://help.syncfusion.com/xamarin/visual-studio-integration/toolbox-control)

 	![Choose Syncfusion Xamarin control](Syncfusion_Project_Templates_images/xamarin-project-creation-control-selection.png)

-4. The Syncfusion Xamarin Application has been created when you click **Create**.
+4. The Syncfusion® Xamarin Application has been created when you click **Create**.

 	N> Choose any one of the project type and controls from Project Configuration Wizard.

 	![Selected Syncfusion Xamarin control assemblies added to the UWP project](Syncfusion_Project_Templates_images/xamarin-project-creation-added-assemblies.PNG)

-5. Based on the control selected, required Syncfusion NuGet/Assemblies and configuration have been added to the project.
+5. Based on the control selected, required Syncfusion® NuGet/Assemblies and configuration have been added to the project.

 	**Net Standard /PCL**